yava-india/JOB4U/README.md

 step6 : Create database in mysql and edit database file with your database username , password

 	create database mydatabase;

-step6 :run project by(should be inside myproject directory):
+## Deployment:

-	python manage.py makemigrations (to find the changes to db)
+	python3 manage.py makemigrations (to find the changes to be made to database)

-	python manage.py migrate  (appy the changes to db)
+	python3 manage.py migrate  (appy the changes to database)

-	python manage.py runserver
+	python3 manage.py runserver